technomancy/bussard/manual.md

 also an `"edit"` mode where the editor key bindings are defined.
 You can check the current mode with `keymap.current_mode`.

+Take a look at the default config code that came with your ship for an example of how to create modes and bind new keys in them; it will come in very handy to add in new keys when operating your ship.

 ### Communication system

 When you are in range of a planet or space station with an active